nick-cybersecurity/nick-cyber/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- What is the main advantage of automating configuration with Ansible?
-The main advantage of Ansible is how easy it is to setup and configure multiple machines with the same baseline.
+No configuration was performed manually, which is advantageous because of how easy it is to setup and configure multiple machines with the same baseline.

 The playbook implements the following tasks:
 - Downloads Docker